basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 system with minimal need for manual administration.
 Storage nodes can be added and removed from Dynamo without requiring any manual partitioning or redistribution.

->Like Dynamo, Riak employs consistent hashing to partition and replicate data around the ring.
+>Like Dynamo, Riak KV employs consistent hashing to partition and replicate data around the ring.
 For the consistent hashing that takes place in riak_core, Basho chose the SHA1 hash.
 See [Consistent Hashing](http://docs.basho.com/riak/kv/2.1.4/learn/glossary/#consistent-hashing) in our docs.
 >
->Riak uses vector clocks for object versioning.
+>Riak KV uses vector clocks for object versioning.
 Scroll down to section 4.4 to read up on this in depth.
 >
->Riak makes use of gossiping in the same way that Dynamo does: to communicate ring state and node membership.
+>Riak KV makes use of gossiping in the same way that Dynamo does: to communicate ring state and node membership.
 See [Gossip Protocol](http://docs.basho.com/riak/kv/2.1.4/learn/glossary/#gossiping) in our docs.
 >
 >And, nodes can be added and removed from your Riak cluster as needed.